 actually owned (or on order) by the Library & Learning Resource Center

 (LLRC).
-The LLRC consists of the 3 campus libraries of the Riverside Community
+The LLRC consists of the 3 college libraries of the Riverside

-College District.
-These materials include books, journals, newspapers, atlases,
+Community College District.
+These materials include books, journals,

-tells you if items are currently available, checked out,
+you if items are currently available, checked out, lost,

-gives you access to electronic indexes which permit
+you access to electronic indexes which permit you to

-you to bring up on the screen and print the full-text
+bring up on the screen and print the full-text of some

-by clicking on the title and following the links.
+on the title and following the links.
+For articles which

-For articles which are not available in full-text,
+are not available in full-text, citations are provided.